Guirane N'Daw: International career

 N'Daw first played for the Senegal national football team in 2004.
 He earned 41 caps for his country scoring 4 goals.
 He represented the national team at the 2006 Africa Cup of Nations, where his team took fourth place for the third time in history.
 He was named in the 23-man squad for the 2012 Africa Cup of Nations, and played in two of their three group match defeats as Senegal failed to qualify for the later stages of the tournament.

 Age fabrication

-In February 2020, in an interview with a Senegalese radio station, N'Daw admitted to age fabrication stating that he had lowered his age to turn professional and that it was common practise among Senegalese footballers.
+In February 2020, in an interview with a Senegalese radio station, N'Daw admitted to age fabrication, stating that he had lowered his age to turn professional and such an act was common practice among Senegalese footballers.

 Personal life

 N'Daw holds French nationality.
 On 31 January 2019, N'Daw joined French amateur club AS Algrange.

 Career statistics

 Scores and results list Senegal's goal tally first, score column indicates score after each N’Daw goal.